pnayak/dropwizard-spring-annotations/README.md

 Dropwizard-Spring
 =================

-This project provides support for integrating Spring with Dropwizard.
+This project provides support for integrating Spring with Dropwizard using annotations (i.e. no Spring XML configuration required).

 It was inspired and originally cloned+mirrored from Jared Stehler's dropwizard-guice library - https://github.com/jaredstehler/dropwizard-guice.
 Like dropwizard-guice, it uses classpath scanning courtesy of the Reflections project to discover Dropwizard objects (Resources, HealthChecks, Tasks and Managed) to install into the Dropwizard environment upon service start.

 ### Usage

+Following the first two steps below is all you need to do to get this working.

 * Extend from AutoWiredService<? extends Configuration> rather than Service
-* In addition, any Dropwizard Resources, Tasks, HealthChecks and Managed objects also need to be annotated with Spring's @Component annotation
+* In addition, annotate Dropwizard Resources, Tasks, HealthChecks and Managed with Spring's @Component annotation
-* Optionally override createSpringApplicationContext() in your service to provide any Dropwizard objects that require any complicated initializations
+* Optionally, override createSpringApplicationContext() in your service class to provide custom initializations for any of your Dropwizard objects

-* Once this is done, all of these DropWizard objects will be able to use Spring's @Autowired annotations for dependency injection!
-This includes the ability to auto-wire your Dropwizard configuration into any of your Dropwizard objects.
+The nice benefit of doing this is that your DropWizard objects will be able to use Spring's @Autowired annotations for dependency injection.
+You can provide any number of configuration classes annotated with Spring's @Configuration annotation in your application.

+In addition, the library also registers the Dropwizard configuration object into Spring's bean registry.
+This allows you to auto-wire your Dropwizard configuration into any of your Dropwizard objects.

 For e.g.
 ```java